didrikwm/Python-Blackjack/README.md

-# Python-Blackjack
+# Python Blackjack

 Simple blackjack in Python.
+Start by runnin `python main.py`.
+Still a WIP.